JobService/job-service/docs/en-us/Getting-Started.md

 {"version":3,"taskId":"j_demo_1.1","taskClassifier":"ExampleWorker","taskApiVersion":1,"taskData":"eyJ3b3JrZXJTdGF0dXMiOiJDT01QTEVURUQiLCJ0ZXh0RGF0YSI6eyJyZWZlcmVuY2UiOm51bGwsImRhdGEiOiJBQUFBQUFEdnY3MEFBQUR2djcwQUF3QURBQUFBQUFZRlMxQjBlSFF1TTJOdlpIUnpaWFFBQUFCa0FBQUFJQUFCQUFBQUFBQUFBQXdBQUFBSUFBQUFDQlB2djczdnY3MGFTQ2hhVkFBQUFBQUFGQUFVQWdGTFVIUjRkQzR5WTI5a2RITmxkQUFBQURJQUFBQWdBQUVBQUFBQUFBQUFEQUFBQUFnQUFBQUlaTysvdmUrL3ZlKy92VWdvV2swQUFBQUFBQlFBRkFJQlMxQjBlSFF1TVdOdlpIUnpaWFFBQUFBQUFBQUFJQUFCQUFBQUFBQUFBQXdBQUFBSUFBQUFDTysvdmM2VE5rZ29Xa1VBQUFBQUFCUUFGQUlCUzFBelkyOWtkSE5sZEhSNGRDNHpZMjlrZEhObGRBQUFBQXdBQUFBSUFBQUFDQlB2djczdnY3MGFTQ2hhVkFBQUFBQUFGQVFEUzFBeVkyOWtkSE5sZEhSNGRDNHlZMjlrZEhObGRBQUFBQXdBQUFBSUFBQUFDR1R2djczdnY3M3Z2NzFJS0ZwTkFBQUFBQUFVQkFOTFVERmpiMlIwYzJWMGRIaDBMakZqYjJSMGMyVjBBQUFBREFBQUFBZ0FBQUFJNzcrOXpwTTJTQ2hhUlFBQUFBQUFGQVFEUzFBPSJ9fQ==","taskStatus":"RESULT_SUCCESS","context":{},"to":"demo-example-out","tracking":null,"sourceInfo":{"name":"ExampleWorker","version":"1.0-SNAPSHOT"}}
 ```

-The image below shows how to locate the stdout output for the Job Tracking Worker, after clicking on the Jobtracking application in Marathon .
+The image below shows how to locate the stdout output for the Job Tracking Worker, after clicking on the Job Tracking application in Marathon .

 ![Jobtracking Stdout](images/Jobtracking_stdout.png)

 Open the stdout log file for the Job Tracking Worker and verify the following:

 * Message is registered and split into separate tasks by the Batch Worker
 * Separate messages are forwarded to the Example Worker input queue
 * Job Status check returns Active for separated messages
 * Single message forwarded to the Batch Worker output queue
 * Job Status check returns Completed for separated messages
 * Separate messages forwarded to the Example Worker output queue
 * Tracking information is removed from separate messages

 The output log will look something like this: